 14. Objective Thinker - ISTJ (The Inspector) - "Well, technically..".
 Just the facts please.We are always careful to emphasise to the cohort that this measures behaviour.
 It can be useful in assessing stress, correct imposition (communication), energy and preferences.
-It does not measure a person's values, aptitude, honesty, intelligence, personality (nice or not) nor whether they have any mental health issues, are addicted or have been brainwashed.
-Conducted and composed by Elizabeth Hunter™ - Last Update 20 October, 2019
+It does not measure a person's values, aptitude, honesty, intelligence, sexuality, gender preference, personality (nice or not) nor whether they have any mental health issues, are addicted, consider themselves discriminated against or have been brainwashed.
+Conducted and composed by Elizabeth Hunter™ - Last Update May 28, 2020

 Statistics and Overview